There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 Repurposing isn’t a new concept, and you’re likely doing it even now.
 Taking thoughts and ideas from one area of the business and applying them to others.

-In the grand scheme of content creation, this saves time, extends your reach through other channels and compounds the ROI you spend working on content.
+In the grand scheme of content creation, this saves time, extends your reach through other channels, and compounds the ROI you get from your content work.

-Smaller teams and solopreneurs may find this revolutionary, but larger teams can also benefit by allocating resources to other areas once content is streamlined.
+Smaller teams and solopreneurs may find this revolutionary, but larger teams can also benefit by allocating resources elsewhere once content is streamlined.

 Benefits of Repurposing Blog Posts Into Email and Social Content